-Members of the MEEP Lab will be part of the teaching term for the upcoming workshop “Taming the BEAST in the South Pacific”.
+Members of the MEEP Lab will be part of the teaching team for the upcoming workshop “Taming the BEAST in the South Pacific” in February 2017.

 Phylogenetics and phylodynamics are central topics in modern biology.
 Phylogenetic inferences reconstruct the evolutionary relationships between organisms, whereas phylodynamic inferences reveal the dynamics that lead to the observed relationships.
 These two fields have many practical applications in disciplines such as epidemiology, developmental biology, paleontology, ecology and even linguistics.
 However phylogenetics and phylodynamics are complex and fast-evolving fields.
 As such, inference tools are not easily accessible to researchers who are not from a computational background.